 Possible service learning placements include:

-Our job is to make sure that your greatest challenge is deciding what landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
+We want to make sure that your greatest challenge is deciding which landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
 We do our best to locate housing that is reflective of how the local students are living.
 Our goal is that when you leave Paris, it will feel like home.

-Homestays - Most students live in French homes in the city of Paris and in the well-regarded adjacent suburbs.
-You share breakfast daily and three evening meals per week with your hosts.
-Other meals are available at university cafeterias and inexpensive local restaurants.
+Homestays - Stay in a French home in Paris or its surrounding banlieues (suburbs).
+You eat breakfast daily and three evening meals per week with your hosts; other meals are available at university cafeterias and inexpensive restaurants.
+You have the option to request a typical homestay placement or a placement in a chambre de bonne.
 Commuting times to the IES Abroad Paris Center can range from 15 minutes to an hour.

-Apartments - A limited number of placements in apartments are available.
-You live in a single apartment with a small kitchenette; no meals are provided in this housing option.
+Apartments - A limited number of placements in apartments are available for an additional fee.
+You live in a single studio with a small kitchenette; no meals are provided in this housing option.
 You can cook for yourself, or dine at university cafeterias and inexpensive local restaurants.
 The apartments have wired Internet access, on-site laundry, and an RA who lives on-site.
 The apartments are about a 20-minute walk or short metro ride from the IES Abroad Center.
-This housing option incurs an additional fee.

 Part of making you feel at home in Paris is doing our best to help you feel safe and cared for.
 Whether it’s the orientation program that prepares you for what’s ahead, your housing that is well-located and comfortable, or the field trips that take you to places off the beaten path—we’re all about our student services.
 This is just one of the things we’re known for.

 In the fall, the French Studies Program orientation begins in Paris and continues with a two-day trip in Normandy.
 In the spring, orientation continues with a trip to the Loire Valley.
 Orientation introduces you to the IES Abroad Paris staff, your fellow students, and the city of Paris, as well as to important topics such as academics, housing, transportation, and health and safety.
-A welcome lunch is included in the orientation, as are walking tours of Paris.
+A welcome dinner is included, as are walking tours of Paris or guided museum tours.

 CORE™, IES Abroad’s Comprehensive Orientation & Re-entry Experience, begins during orientation and continues throughout the semester with activities focusing on cultural adjustment, goal achievement, and preparing for the return home.